grawk/try18n/README.md

 Now build/restart your app and try the default route.
 You should now see both the server rendered and client rendered version of "example.dust".

+## Loading different languages

+You can specify `country=FR&language=fr` on the query string for the default route to see French content.

 ## Setting up for development

 We don't want to rebuild our app every time we want to see a change to the client-rendered template or properties file.